 There is no special adaptation to seed dispersal but the hairy lemmas may facilitate wind dispersal of fruits within florets, perhaps also dispersal with animals (furs and feathers).
 Populations are usually rich in individuals and the species is found in most sites and microsites where it could be expected based on habitat preferences, suggesting an efficient seed-set, dispersal and establishment.

-Poa hartzii differs from P. arctica s. lat. and P. pratensis s. lat. in forming tussocks due to its intravaginal branching and total lack of horizontal rhizomes.
+Poa hartzii differs from P. arctica s. lat. and the P. pratensis group in forming tussocks due to its intravaginal branching and total lack of horizontal rhizomes.
 It differs from the tussock forming P. alpina in, e.g., its much narrower and more convolute leaves, lemmas densely hairy on and between the veins and with an often lacerate lemma apex, and by much smaller and more narrow spikelets; P. alpina has much broader and less convolute leaves that narrow abruptly in the apex, lemmas with long hairs on the veins only and with an evenly tapering apex, and presence of solid ‘socks’.
-It differs from P. glauca by intravaginal branching only, smooth or nearly smooth panicle branches, and lemmas densely hairy; P. glauca has a mixed intravaginal and extravaginal branching even if the plant usually is densely tussocky, the panicle branches are scabrous, often coarsely so, and the lemmas sparsely hairy on the veins only.
+It differs from P. glauca all branching being intravaginal, by smooth or nearly smooth panicle branches, and by lemmas densely hairy; P. glauca has a mixed intravaginal and extravaginal branching even if the plant usually is densely tussocky, the panicle branches are scabrous, often coarsely so, and the lemmas sparsely hairy on the veins only.

 Mistaking this Poa for a Puccinellia, especially P. angustata, is possible because they share the lacerate lemmas.
 However, no species of Puccinellia have keeled glumes and lemmas.